afritz1/OpenTESArena/README.md

 Note that there are two versions of Arena: the floppy disk version and the CD version.
 Bethesda released the floppy disk version  [here](http://www.elderscrolls.com/arena/) for free, and this project is being designed for use with that.
 The user must still acquire their own copy of Arena, though.

-This project shares a similar name with the Quake III-based [OpenArena](https://github.com/OpenArena), though the two projects are unrelated.

-Check out the Projects tab to see what's currently on the to-do list.
+Check out the Projects tab to see what's currently on the to-do list, and the Wiki for a more in-depth project scope.
 Open a pull request if you'd like to contribute.

 ## Installation